pranavmisal1002/Deploy-a-Django-Application-on-AWS/README.md

 - Amazon ECR for secure container image storage
 - Amazon ECS (Fargate) for container orchestration

-It covers the complete **DevOps deployment pipeline** — from building Docker images to running scalable production containers with security and monitoring best practices.# 🚀 Deploy a Django Application on AWS using ECS & ECR (Production Ready)

-This comprehensive guide demonstrates how to deploy a **Django production application** on AWS using:

-- Docker for containerization
-- Amazon ECR for secure container image storage
-- Amazon ECS (Fargate) for container orchestration

 It covers the complete **DevOps deployment pipeline** — from building Docker images to running scalable production containers with security and monitoring best practices.

 ## 🧰 Technologies Used